yevgenyivanov/Networking_Final_Project/README.md

 and for all the groups, we have a graph that shows the Complementary Cumulative Distribution Function (CCDF) for normalized message size distributions across various message types (fig. 4): distinct lines or curves on the graph correspond to different message types, allowing for a comparative analysis of their IM Size distributions.

 ## 1. Inter-Message-Delay Graphs :
 as we can see, the packet length changes over time , in dependency of the way we've sent the messages in each interval. for example , in the text group graph, we can see that most of the messages were sent in batches or "bursts", since we did a lot of forwarding batches (the attacked user sends a group of messages that were sent in other whatssapp groups), and the length of most of the packets is smaller than 500.
 As opposed to the text group graph ,in the pics and video groups graphs, the length of most of the packets is between 2500 and 3000.

 In the pics graph, we can see that most of the messages were sent in groups or "bursts" , similar to the text graph, but in the video graph , most of the messages were sent seperately , i.e, one video at a time (since the bars are thinner in the video graph).

-examples of graphes - fig. 2:
+examples of IMD graphs - fig. 2:

 <img src="resources/readme_pictures/without_noise/IMD_text_only_.png"  width="70%">

 <img src="resources/readme_pictures/without_noise/IMD_pics_only_.png"  width="70%">

-## 2. fig. 3:
+## 2. PDF:
 in the pdf graphs, the main reason for the distribution we've got is the way we've sent the messages. for example, in the pics and text groups, we've sent a lot of the messages together (in the text group- by forwarding , and in the pics- as a group of pictures), so the probability of big imds in those groups is smaller than the probability of big imds in the video group , since in this group, we've sent most of the videos seperately and not as a batch, so that the probability of having packets thart their IMD is bigger than 0 is bigger. this is why the PDF distribution is different in the video graph (there are peaks after x=0 too).

-examples of graphes - fig. 3:
+examples of PDF graphs - fig. 3:

 <img src="resources/readme_pictures/without_noise/PDF_text_only_.png"  width="70%">

 <img src="resources/readme_pictures/without_noise/PDF_pics_only_.png"  width="70%">

-## 3. fig. 4:
+## 3. CCDF:
 ccdf explanation: according to the definition of CCDF, the curve depicts the probability that an IM Size (normalized message size) of the group (this is the random variable x) is bigger than a given value of the x-axis.

 we can see that for all the groups, when x=0, the probability that the message size is bigger than x is 1, since all of the messages wev've sent (normalized) have a size bigger than 0. and as x grows, we can see that each curve grows smaller (each one with respect to the frequency of the message sizes for the group), since these values are similar to the values of the normalized message sizes. and when x=1, the probability that the message size is bigger than x is zero , since all of the messages wev've sent (normalized) have a size smaller than the maximum size of message sizes (normalized).

+example of CCDF graph - fig.4:

 <img src="resources/readme_pictures/without_noise/CCDF.png"  width="70%">